danchoi/soywiki/README.markdown

 namespace word must start with a lower-case letter and consist only of letters, numbers, and underscore characters.

+Namespaced WikiWords help organize your conceptual wiki space.
+They also have two other effects:

+First, wiki pages that represent a namespaced WikiWord are stored under a subdirectory named after the namespace.
+This can help reduce the clutter in your wiki directory.

+Second, a WikiWord namespace lets you use abbreviated links within that namespace.
+For example, if you are editing a page called `recipes.SoyMacaroni` and you want to link to another page in the same namespace called `recipes.SoyRaspberrySmoothie` you can type the link in this special abbreviated form:

+    .SoyRaspberrySmoothie

+SoyWiki will know from the leading period that this is a link to another page in the same namespace.

+WikiLink autocompletion also works with abbreviated links.
+Just type a period, and invoke autocompletion with `CTRL-x CTRL-u`.

 ## Why CamelCase WikiLinks rule